livecomsjournal/livecomsjournal.github.io/_editorial_policies/03_reviewer_information.md

 The reviewer form asks the following questions:

-*Overall Rating*
-Reviewer will rank from 1-5 stars.

-*For this manuscript I recommend...*
-Reviewer will choose between "Accept", "Revise and resubmit", and "Reject"

 The reviewer will then answer the following open response questions.
 For these responses, the reviewer may also copy the questions to a separate document, respond to them there, and attach the responses.